 Getting the composition right can result in highly extended shelf lives for MAP packed products.
 Fresh poultry, for example, normally has a shelf life of three to ten days, but can withstand six to 21 days with MAP.

 Using MAP, you cannot control what happens after the produce is packaged and respiration continues.
-However, with CAP, you can make alterations to the storage conditions of the packaging during its lifespan.
+However, with CAP (controlled atmosphere packaging), you can make alterations to the storage conditions of the packaging during its lifespan.
 This involves adding oxygen absorbers or nitrogen to achieve the optimal gas composition to extend shelf life.
 The temperature and humidity of the product’s storage atmosphere is also regulated to reduce spoilage.

 CAP is a storage technique, rather than a shelf-ready retail tactic.
 However, it does make a huge different to food logistics, ensuring ingredients arrive and are stored, in the best conditions possible.
 Just like MAP, this increases shelf life, reducing food waste and resulting in better convenience for the customer.